oAstrex/Zream/README.md

 - **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix or transform the material, you must distribute your contributions under the same license

-For more details, see the [full license text](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+For more details, see the [license deed](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## ⚖️ Legal Notice